ssimplexity/CS492_spring2024/README.md

 - Schedule:
   - On-site lectures, Tuesday and Thursday 9:00-10:30.
-  - 18-22 March: No lecture (a makeup class will be scheduled or other lectures will be stretched).
+  - 18-22 March: No on-site lecture (a makeup class will be scheduled or other lectures will be stretched).
   - 15-19 April: Midterm exam.
   - 10-14 June: Final exam.